junxit/us-congress-bills-117/metadata.md

 - 2022-07-27 — Passed/agreed to in House: Pursuant to section 5 of H. Res.
 1254, and the motion offered by Mr. Kildee, the following bills passed under suspension of the rules: H.R.
 623, as amended; H.R.
 3952, as amended; H.R.
 3962, as amended; H.R.
 4551; H.R.
 5313, as amended; H.R.
 6933; H.R.
 7132, as amended; H.R.
 7361; H.R.
 7569; H.R.
 7624, as amended; H.R.
 7733, as amended; and H.R.
 7981, as amended.(consideration: CR H7197-7211, H7219-7220, H7223-7237; text: 07/26/2022 CR H7097)
 - 2022-07-27 — Pursuant to section 5 of H. Res.
 1254, and the motion offered by Mr. Kildee, the following bills passed under suspension of the rules: H.R.
 623, as amended; H.R.
 3952, as amended; H.R.
 3962, as amended; H.R.
 4551; H.R.
 5313, as amended; H.R.
 6933; H.R.
 7132, as amended; H.R.
 7361; H.R.
 7569; H.R.
 7624, as amended; H.R.
 7733, as amended; and H.R.
 7981, as amended. (consideration: CR H7197-7211, H7219-7220, H7223-7237; text: 07/26/2022 CR H7097)
 - 2022-07-27 — Pursuant to the provisions of H. Res.
 1254, proceedings on H.R.
 7361 are considered vacated.
+- 2022-07-28 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.